 In particular, we need to stimulate the growth of more women-run social enterprises, and the private sector has a role to play here in demonstrating that it’s possible to make a positive and social environmental change in business by buying from and investing in high-quality women-owned, social-impact-oriented companies.
 We need to dramatically increase that ratio of women angel investors in the UK.

 This year’s annual Dell Women’s Entrepreneur Network (DWEN) will focus on the theme of ‘Pay It Forward’ and how to champion the unique multiplier effect that female entrepreneurs can have on women’s entrepreneurship and the global community.
-Check out the blog post for more details and stay tuned for more details on the event!Tags: Business,Entrepreneurs,Technology
+Check out the blog post for more details and stay tuned for more details on the event!Tags: Business,Entrepreneurship,Technology